 Data is missing at random if the probability of it being missing is related only to the observed data (the missingness is random conditional on the observed data.)
 Thus the unobserved data can be distributed differently from the observed data.
 Complete cases analysis will be biased, but methods such as weighting or multiple imputation may be able to correct that bias–though they generally depend on being able to make inferences about the unobserved data using the observed data.
 For example, pollsters know people with lower levels of education are less likely to respond to polls, but they can use the responses of those people with low levels of education who do respond to make inferences about those who don’t (typically by weighting).

 Data is missing not at random if the probability of it being missing is related to the unobserved data.
 You cannot correct for bias due to missing not at random data; worse, you can’t even detect it using the observed data.
 For example, UW-Madison once did a survey on the use of electronic calendars.
-The response rate was low and it seemed likely that people who use calendars heavily would be more motivated to respond, meaning estimates of usage would be biased high.
+The response rate was low and it seems likely that people who use calendars heavily would be more motivated to respond, meaning estimates of usage would be biased high.
 But there was no way to know for sure if this was true since the probability of answering the survey would depend on the values of usage that were not observed.

 Consider edu, which is missing for children under the age of three.
 If we could observe the values of edu for these children, they would probably be mostly “None” with perhaps a few “Nursery school-4th grade” (presumably all “Nursery School”).
 This is very different from the observed distribution of edu.
 This is an example of “missing at random” since the probability of edu being missing depends on age and age is always observed, but it would be difficult to correct for the bias introduced because we have no actual data (just assumptions) about the distribution of edu for children under three.

-Exercise 11
+Exercise

 What is the likely distribution of income for people with a missing value for income?
 How is that different from the distribution of income for those where income is known?
 How would the mean of income change if all its missing values became known?
 (In other words, how do the missing values of income bias estimates of the population mean of income?)